ADHFMZ7/HepBChatbot/README.md

 # Alternative (some systems)
 python -m uvicorn HepBChat_refined:app --reload

-6) run the above code in terminal and server will start locally.
+6) Run the above code in terminal and server will start locally.
-7) go to http://127.0.0.1:8000 to access the chatbot (For interactive API documentation, visit http://127.0.0.1:8000/docs)
+7) Go to http://127.0.0.1:8000 to access the chatbot (For interactive API documentation, visit http://127.0.0.1:8000/docs)
-8) once finished with interacting with chatbot, press ctrl + c in terminal to end the program.
+8) Once finished with interacting with chatbot, press ctrl + c in terminal to end the program.

+**Purpose of each file/folder**
 HepBChatbot/
 │
 ├── data/